Interact2Ar: Full-Body Human-Human Interaction Generation via Autoregressive Diffusion Models: Conclusion

 \textbf{Limitations and Future Work.} Interact2Ar introduces several contributions in full-body human-human interaction generation.
 However, some limitations originating from dataset constraints shape future work.
 Accounting for human diversity in realistic interactions requires modeling distinct body shapes.
 While Inter-X has largely improved over previous datasets in terms of full-body motions, shape distributions remain a challenge.
 Consequently, the dataset provides body shapes normalized to neutral, which hinders the precision of hand contacts between individuals.

-\paragraph{Acknowledgments.} This work has been partially supported by the Spanish national grant for PhD studies, FPU22/04200.
-Additionally, we thank Julian Tanke for fruitful discussions regarding the limitations of current evaluators of human motion models.
+\paragraph{Acknowledgments.} This work was partially supported by the Spanish national grant for PhD studies (FPU22/04200), the Spanish project PID2022-136436NB-I00, the ICREA Academia programme, the Valencian regional government CIPROM/2026/106 Prometeo group project AI-XCARE, and by the Spanish State Research Agency (AEI) and ERDF/EU under grant: GEMELIA PID2024-161711OB-I00.
+Additionally, we thank Julian Tanke for fruitful discussions regarding the limitations of current evaluators of human motion models